Eugene V. Debs Home

-The Eugene V. Debs House, on the campus of Indiana State University in Terre Haute, Indiana, was a home of union leader Eugene V. Debs.
+The Eugene V. Debs House is an historic home in Terre Haute, Indiana.
+Now located on the campus of Indiana State University, it was a home of presidential candidate union leader Eugene V. Debs.
 It was declared a National Historic Landmark in 1966.
 The museum is maintained by the Eugene V. Debs Foundation, a non-profit educational foundation.

 Eugene V. Debs and his wife, Kate, built the two-story frame house in 1890, after their fifth wedding anniversary.
 Debs was criticized for the house not portraying working-class lifestyle; his wife was a beneficiary of her wealthy aunt's will and could furnish the house affluently.
 Visitors to Debs' house during his lifetime included friends James Whitcomb Riley and Carl Sandburg; one room in the house to this day is known as the Riley bedroom.
 When Debs died in 1926, a funeral sermon was given for him at the house, attended by 5000 people.

 Original features of the house include the cobalt blue porcelain tile fireplace imported from Italy, the mahogany dining and parlor furniture, and the entire set of Haviland china.
 The house is also a museum, with many memorabilia of Debs' life and some of his personal library, much of which is across the street at the library of Indiana State University.
 One room is covered by murals depicting Debs' life.